Graduation Requirements/ a-g Requirements

 Communicate with your student to discover the root of the problem (e.g. study habits, motivation, deficits).
 Next, encourage your student to utilize the supports on this page.
 If your student continues to struggle in a class, contact the teacher via email for additional support.

 Keep your daily planner up to date (assignments & due dates, test dates, etc.).
 Make sure all work is Done Done!
 Not just done, but it is complete, with name and date, in your backpack or notebook, and ready to turn in.

-Spend office hours in the classes you need additional help or clarification.
+Monday's are dedicated to targeted support for students and office hours are Tuesday-Friday from 7:55-8:25.
+Students should spend time in the classes they need additional help or clarification.
 Don't wait until the week of a big test or project.
 Seek help early when you need it!

 After School Peer Tutoring: